mysterious-divyansh1/Website/README.md

 Project Validator
 =================

 Project Validator is a news aggregator that empowers modern readers to stay credibly informed in an age rife with disinformation.
-By tracking publisher credibility and article contents through machine learning, Validator is the single solution for agenda free, ad free, honest information.
+By tracking publisher credibility and article contents through machine learning, Validator is the single solution for agenda free, ad-free, honest information.

 Features